Codecademy/docs/content/mysql/concepts/data-types/data-types.md

 - `TIMESTAMP(fsp)`: Used to store timestamp in the format YYYY-MM-DD HH:MM:SS within the range from 1970-01-01 00:00:01 UTC to 2038-01-19 03:14:07 UTC, storage needed between 4-7 bytes.
 Is useful for example when applications need SQL to handle time zone conversions automatically.
 - `YEAR`: Used to store year values within the range 1901 to 2155 and needs 1 or 2 bytes for storage depending on how SQL mode is enabled.
 It is useful for applications that need to analyze data based on years without a need for granularity.

 > **Note**: `fsp` parameter stands for Fractional Seconds Precision.
-It defines the number of digits to store for fractional seconds in data types like `DATETIME` and `TIMESTAMP`, with values ranging from 0 (no fractional seconds) to 6 (means microseconds precision up to six decimals).
+It defines the number of digits to store for fractional seconds with values ranging from 0 (no fractional seconds) to 6 (means microseconds precision up to six decimals).
 Because this parameter defines the precision level, its specifications affect the storage size (higher precision requires more storage space).

 ### String Data Types

 `BINARY(size)`: Used to store binary strings of fixed length.
 Is suitable for exact binary operations for instance when data columns of binary data need exact length and content requirements (cryptographic hashes or binary encoded data).
 - `BLOB(size)`: Used to store large binary data, like images, audio/video files, or other binary data files based on storage and database configuration.
 It's useful for variable data-saving scenarios, and back-ups.
 - `CHAR(size)`: Used to store predefined fixed-length strings of characters, useful in cases when the database holds strings of known length like postal codes and abbreviations.
 - `ENUM(val1, val2, val3, ...)`: Used to store a list of possible values that were predefined with required storage dependent on enumerated values (1, 2, or 4 bytes).
 Is useful when a database needs to prevent invalid data entries.
 - `LONGBLOB`: Used to store binary data that is beyond the capacity of other options.
 It can store up to 4GB and is an efficient storage option for handling complex binary objects.
 - `LONGTEXT`: Used to store text data that is very large, up to 4 GB of data being suitable for applications, and document repositories that handle large textual content
 - `MEDIUMBLOB`: Used for storing large binary object data types like medium-sized images of up to 16 MB.
 - `MEDIUMTEXT`: Used for storing medium-sized text data of up to 16 MB and it uses more storage space than smaller text types like `TINYTEXT`.
-- `SET(val1, val2, …)`: Used for storing a set of values chosen from a predefined list of possible values where each ‘set’ value is stored as an integer.
+- `SET`: Used for storing a set of values chosen from a predefined list of possible values where each ‘set’ value is stored as an integer.
 - `TEXT(size)`: Used for storing medium to large text strings up to 64 KB of text data.
 - `TINYBLOB`: Used for storing very small binary objects, like images or files with a minimal storage requirement.
 - `TINYTEXT`: Used for storing short texts like descriptions or comments within the defined data size limits (up to 255 bytes).
 - `VARBINARY (size)`: Used for storing variable-length binary data, like encryptions.
 The maximum number of bytes to be stored is defined by the `size` parameter.
 - `VARCHAR(size)`: Used for storing variable-length strings with a maximum size specified and it gives flexibility in cases when user input to a database is needed.

-Note: the size parameter defines the maximum number of characters or length a column can store, with the var prefix indicating a variable length up to a defined size.
+> **Note**: the size parameter defines the maximum number of characters or length a column can store, with the var prefix indicating a variable length up to a defined size.
 It will use storage proportional to the specified size and length of data entered.

 ### Spatial Data Types